 They might even try to accommodate this by saying they could mail the key to you- after you wire them money or make a security deposit.
 Don’t send any money to someone you have not met in person.

-Provide unreliable contact information
+They provide unreliable contact information

 Check if the telephone number is disconnected or unusable.
-You can also search the telephone number and the email address to see what results come up.
+You can also search for the telephone number and the email address to see what results come up.

 Keep in mind that the scammer could also hack a landlord’s or property manager’s email address, making them appear credible.
 It’s important to consider any of your suspicions and follow up on them.

-Use broken English and a sob story in their posting
+They use broken English and a sob story in their posting

 Often, these listings may include some “sob story” where the landlord is in a remote location.